Bilal2453/discordia-wiki-bot/README.md

 Under the root tree, you will find `configs.lua`.
 This is where all of the available configurations can be altered.
 Available fields are:

 - `token`: The bot token.
 Should be prefixed with `Bot `, directly passed to `client.run`.

 - `client_options`: A table of client options.
 Directly passed to the client constructor.

+- `cache_path`: The path where all cache files are stored under.

 - `docs_cache_path`: The path at which a JSON file is created, to cache the generated docs.
-Default: `./cache/docs.json`.
+This path is always created under `configs.cache_path`.
+Default: `docs.json`.

 - `repo_cache_path`: The path to which the Git repo is cloned.
+This path is always created under `configs.cache_path`.
 Default: `./cache/discordia`.

+- `repo_tmp_path`: The directory the repo is cloned into before overriding `repo_cache_path`.
+This path is always created under `configs.cache_path`.
+Default: `.tmp`.

 - `generate_docs_from`: The path from which to feed the Lua files to the doc generator.
 Default `./cache/discordia/libs`.

 - `repo_url`: The Git URL to use to clone the repo.
 Default: `https://github.com/SinisterRectus/discordia.git`.

 - `wiki_base`: The base URL under which the wiki exists.
 Default `https://github.com/SinisterRectus/Discordia/wiki/`.
 Note: You always want a `/` (slash) at the end of the URL.

 - `unsafe`: Whether things under `repo_cache_path` and `{repo_cache_path}/../.tmp` can be automatically deleted or not.
 I recommend to turn this option on.
 Default: `false`.

 - `git_binary`: The path or executable name used to spawn Git CLI.
 Default: `git`.

 - `branch`: The branch to clone and sync against.
 This is what the docs will be generated from.
 Default: `master`.

 - `detach`: Allows `git.clone` to enter detach state.
 This is a state where the clone tree does not point to any branch, rather it points to a specific point in time (in history).
 I have not tested this, and it is not recommended.
 Only works on initial clones.
 Default: `false`.

 - `detach_to`: If `detach` is true, clone from this branch instead of `"origin/" .. branch`.

 - `reset_to`: Instead of pulling from `branch` on `git.pull` and `/cache-refresh`, instead pull from this branch.
 Not recommended.
 Default: `false`.

+- `res_colors`: A table with the fields `class`, `method` and `property`.
+Each field represent the embed color of the response.

+- `refresh_allowed_users`: A map that define who is allowed to execute /cache-refresh; where the key is a string of the user ID and value is `true`.

+- `refresh_allowed_roles`: A map that define the roles allowed to execute /cache-refresh; where the key is a string of the role ID and value is `true`.

 ## License